How to use this map

 This view is most useful for comparing jurisdictions within the same metropolitan area—not comparing different regions of the country.
 We recommend searching (using the bar in the top left) or zooming to a city or town that you know well, or are curious about, and seeing how it compares to neighboring jurisdictions.
 For example, we can zoom to the Los Angeles Metropolitan Area:

 Looking at Los Angeles, we can see that some jurisdictions—Malibu, Newport Beach, Palos Verdes Estates—are shaded in dark blue, indicating that they have fiscal capacity ratios greater than 300%: their per capita tax bases are more than three times the metropolitan average for Los Angeles.
 We label jurisdictions like these “municipal tax havens” for the way they shield property wealth from taxation.
-Other areas—, as well as the Antelope Valley—have fiscal capacity ratios much lower, between 33% and 66%.
+Other areas—most notably municipalities to the south and east of LA proper, as well as the Antelope Valley—have fiscal capacity ratios that are much lower, between 33% and 66%.

 Clicking on a jurisdiction will bring up a popup window with its detailed information: its name, its state and metropolitan area, and its exact population, taxable value per capita, and fiscal capacity ratio.
 For instance, if we click on Beverly Hills we can see that it has a tax base of $1,080, 811 per capita, more than six times the average for Los Angeles overall (FCR = 6.63):